IsaacCheng9/machine-learning-in-chess/README.md

 #### Splitting a PGN File with pgn-extract

-We will use pgn-extract to split a PGN file into multiple smaller PGN files -- this enables us to take a sample of games from the larger PGN file, and then process the smaller PGN files in parallel.
+We will use pgn-extract to split a PGN file into six smaller PGN files -- this enables us to take a sample of games from the larger PGN file, and then process the smaller PGN files in parallel.